 Hope 101 is a required orientation to help familiarize you with Hope Ministries’ values and programs and provide all the information you need to join our M25 Volunteer Network.
 It also includes the opportunity to help serve lunch to our hungry Hope Café guests!

-Hope 101 takes place one Saturday each month from 10 a.m. to 12:45 p.m. at our Bethel Mission men’s emergency shelter.
+Hope 101 takes place on the third Saturday of each month from 10 a.m. to 12:45 p.m. at our Bethel Mission men’s emergency shelter.
 Please note: if you’re still interested in volunteering after attending Hope 101, we require a one-time $25 processing fee which covers the cost of your background check and volunteer t-shirt.

 After you’ve attended Hope 101, it’s time to start volunteering.
 Our volunteer coordinators will work with you to determine which ministry center or volunteer role is best for you and get you added to our schedule.